normenmueller/neoject/README.md

 ✅ Import completed: 'tst/data/well-formed/valid/fun.cql' executed as single transaction.
 ```

-This injects the specified Cypher file as a single transaction[^adr-sgl-trx].
+This injects the specified Cypher file as a single transaction[^adl-sgl-trx].
 In this example, it creates two nodes and one relationship inside your running Neo4j database.

 In case of errors (e.g., invalid syntax, constraint violations, missing properties), Neoject will propagate and display the error message returned by `cypher-shell`.